yolk/valvat/README.md

 ## Installation

-    gem install valvat

 Add it to your Gemfile:

     gem 'valvat'

-To save most of the used memory load only the local verification functionality – and not the remote lookup with VIES – add it like this instead:
+To save most of the used memory and load only the local verification functionality – and not the remote lookup with VIES – add it like this instead:

     gem 'valvat', :require => 'valvat/local'

+In any case run:

+    $ bundle

+Or install it yourself as:

+    $ gem install valvat

 ## Basic Usage